Heel Spur Inserts—What Is Right for You?

 The Relationship Between Heel Spurs and Plantar Fasciitis

-When you compare heel spur vs plantar fasciitis, you’ll find that they are interrelated but distinct.
-While a bony spur is a bony deposit at the bottom of the heel along the course of the plantar fascia, plantar fasciitis is an inflammation of the plantar fascia.
+When comparing heel spurs vs plantar fasciitis, it is essential to note that both conditions are related but distinct.
+While heel spurs refer to a bony deposit at the bottom of the heel along the course of the plantar fascia, plantar fasciitis is an inflammation of the plantar fascia itself.

-Because they often coexist, these conditions are often confused.
-This may be partly because they share the same risk factors including tight calf muscles, obesity, ill-fitting shoes, foot arch type, abnormal gait patterns, and repetitive stress on the heel.
+Because they often coexist and share similar risk factors, symptoms, and causes, these conditions can be confusing and hard to distinguish.
+Common risk factors for both include tight calf muscles, obesity, ill-fitting shoes, foot arch type, abnormal gait patterns, and repetitive stress on the heel.
+Symptoms such as pain, redness, swelling, and tenderness can also be shared.

-Also, it may be because they share similar symptoms, including pain, redness, swelling, and tenderness.
-However, there are still obvious differences between the two.
-For instance, while plantar fasciitis will cause stabbing heel pain, a heel spur causes pain in the heel bone.
-Plantar fasciitis is more likely to cause heel spurs than heel spurs are likely to cause plantar fasciitis.
+However, there are still clear differences between the two.
+For instance, plantar fasciitis tends to cause stabbing heel pain, while heel spurs cause pain in the heel bone.
+It's also worth noting that plantar fasciitis is more likely to cause heel spurs than the other way around.

 Are Orthotic Inserts Necessary for Heel Spurs?